 - Use both hand and foot brakes in cases of emergency.

 Despite using safety precautions while traveling through an intersection a collision may still occur.
-If you find yourself injured after a collision and need advice on how to handle your motorcycle injury claim, the Law Offices of Edward A. Smith would be more than happy to provide a free consultation to discuss your options.
+If you find yourself injured after a collision and need advice on how to handle your motorcycle injury claim, the Edward A Smith Law Offices would be more than happy to provide a free consultation to discuss your options.
 Their office has been handling injury claims, including motorcycle claims, since 1982.
 Many of their employees are avid motorcyclists themselves.
 Please contact us at 916.921.6400.
 You can also look at their website to evaluate their successful verdicts and settlements and see what their clients are saying.